tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/CJA-AttributionIQ.md

 <tbody valign="top">
       <tr width="500">
             <td valign="top"><h3>Objective:</h3></td>
-            <td valign="top"><br>This lab will show you how measure the influence of any data point through Attribution IQ
+            <td valign="top"><br>This lab will show you how to measure
+                  the influence of any data point through Attribution IQ
             </td>
      </tr>
      <tr width="500">